JakuJ/homebridge-huawei-lte-router/README.md

     - `mac` (required) is the MAC address of the corresponding device

-**NOTE**: (at least on B535-232) Specifying a device with a MAC address that has never been seen by the router will crash the plugin :wink:
+**NOTE**: (at least on B535-232) Specifying an access switch for a device with a MAC address that has never been seen by the router will cause the router to reject any requests to blacklist that device.

+## Testing

+Want to run unit tests?
+Great, just:

+1. Get yourself a Huawei LTE router
+2. Create a `test_secrets.json` file in the root of the repository.
+Refer to [the test file](src/api.spec.ts) to see which properties must be supplied for the tests to work.
+3. Run `npm test`

 ## Contributing

 You are free to submit pull requests to this repository.

 For information on how to develop Homebridge plugins, refer to the [template repository](https://github.com/homebridge/homebridge-plugin-template).